merrysc/nitesanal/README.md

 Sample data is from one individual who I have absolute rights to use but who unfortunately isn't very good at the task ;)

 Starting to split the files for later functioning, collated's output needs changing (it's also using prior PSE, though no real difference).

+sizeByPart is the raw data coupled with figures for PSE and Slope for each participant